vandenman/Bayesrel/README.md

     both for the prior and posterior.
     There is also the functionality to plot the posterior with the prior for a chosen estimator with cutoffs.
     The PFA method for omega is from Aaron Schlegel (https://www.r-bloggers.com/iterated-principal-factor-method-of-factor-analysis-with-r/).
-    The glb method is adjusted code from the Rcsdp package by Hector Corrada Bravo (https://CRAN.R-project.org/package=Rcsdp) The Lambda4 method is from Tom Benton (https://dx.doi.org/10.1007/978-3-319-07503-7_19).
+    The glb method is adjusted code from the Rcsdp package by Hector Corrada Bravo (https://CRAN.R-project.org/package=Rcsdp), now using a slightly adjusted solving algorithm from the CSDP library by 'Brian Borchers' (https://github.com/coin-or/Csdp/wiki>)
+    The Lambda4 method is from Tom Benton (https://dx.doi.org/10.1007/978-3-319-07503-7_19).
     Missing data can be handled both listwise and pairwise for both the Bayesian and frequentist cases.